CongducPham/LowCostLoRaGw/README.md

 	> sudo ./lora_gateway | python ./post_processing_gw.py | python ./log_gw

-**Note that if you want to run and test the above command now**, you have to create a "Dropbox" folder in your home directory with a subforder "LoRa-test" that will be used locally.
+**Note that if you want to run and test the above command now**, you have to create a "Dropbox" folder in your home directory with a subfolder "LoRa-test" that will be used locally.
 Please put attention to the name of the folders: they must be "Dropbox/LoRa-test" because the "post_processing_gw.py" Python script uses these paths.
-You can mount Dropbox later on if you want: the local folders and contents will be unchanged. **Otherwise, just run the basic_config_gw.sh configurarion script as described [previously](https://github.com/CongducPham/LowCostLoRaGw#configuring-your-gateway-after-update) (recommended)**.
+You can mount Dropbox later on if you want: the local folders and contents will be unchanged. **Otherwise, just run the basic_config_gw.sh configuration script as described [previously](https://github.com/CongducPham/LowCostLoRaGw#configuring-your-gateway-after-update) (recommended)**.

     > mkdir -p Dropbox/LoRa-test